Table of Contents

 - an inherent understanding of how business is conducted,

 - from a fundamental business perspective why some startups are able to achieve great success, while other similar competitors fail.

-It is by no means a quick read, but one that you take time-ingesting and pondering.
+It is by no means a quick read, but one that you take time-ingesting and ponder.
 This is not a typical quick bullet-style business book, but rather an in-depth study of the business ecosystem and where/how startups fit into it.